carbon-design-system/icons-motion/README.md

 Check out what the animations look like in this [example app](https://carbon-design-system.github.io/icons-motion/).

-We will be adding onto this library one category at a time - the current release includes the **Navigation** icons, and the next batch will be the **Operations** icons (currently in progress).
+We will be adding onto this library one category at a time - the current release includes the **Navigation** icons and **Operations** icons.
+The **Formatting** icons are currently in progress, and toggle icons are being worked on as well.
 If you want to request an icon/category to be animated, please open an issue using the **New icon animation** template.
 Working together with the Carbon team, we will prioritize the categories that will be most frequently used.

 We will do our very best to keep these icons in sync with the Carbon icons but if there is a change to the Carbon icon, it may not yet be reflected in our library- if you encounter this, please open a **Update icon animation** issue to alert us.